WHATS HOT

 · For younger children, always keep your promises.
 Let her know that you’ll pick her up just after nap time, for example.
 This will help develop confidence in the child that you’ll be back.

-The way to ease your child into a new caregiver is to leave them for brief periods of time.
+The best way to ease your child into a new caregiver is to leave them for brief periods of time.
 This way, they can get used to the routine and be reassured that you will come back.
 Ask the caregiver to distract your child with toys or something else they’re interested in while you’re gone.

 Children can experience separation anxiety at different times in their lives.
 Some may carry these anxieties into the early years of school, while others may begin to adjust during the toddler stage.
 If a child develops more troubling reactions, there may be a deeper cause for the anxiety.